Scipion/micro-frontends/index.en.md

     }
     window.customElements.define('blue-buy', BlueBuy);

-To avoid duplication a `render()` method is introduced which is called from `constructor` and `attributeChangedCallback`.
+To avoid duplication a `render()` method is introduced which is called from `connectedCallback` and `attributeChangedCallback`.
 This method collects needed data and innerHTML's the new markup.
 When deciding to go with a more sophisticated templating engine or framework inside the Custom Element, this is the place where its initialisation code would go.

 ### Browser Support

-The above example uses the Custom Element V1 Spec which is currently [supported in Chrome, Safari and Opera](http://caniuse.com/#feat=custom-elementsv1).
-But with [document-register-element](https://github.com/WebReflection/document-register-element) a lightweight and battle-tested polyfill is available to make this work in all browsers.
-Under the hood, it uses the [widely supported](http://caniuse.com/#feat=mutationobserver) Mutation Observer API, so there is no hacky DOM tree watching going on in the background.
+The above example uses the Custom Element V1 Spec which is [supported by all modern browsers](http://caniuse.com/#feat=custom-elementsv1).
+No polyfills or hacks are needed.

 ### Framework Compatibility

-Because Custom Elements are a web standard, all major JavaScript frameworks like Angular, React, Preact, Vue or Hyperapp support them.
-But when you get into the details, there are still a few implementation problems in some frameworks.
-At [Custom Elements Everywhere](https://custom-elements-everywhere.com/) [Rob Dodson](https://twitter.com/rob_dodson) has put together a compatibility test suite that highlights unresolved issues.
+Because Custom Elements are a web standard, all major JavaScript frameworks like React, Vue, Angular, Svelte or Preact support them.
+They allow you to embed a Custom Element in your application just like a native HTML tag, and they also provide ways to publish your framework-specific application as a Custom Element.

+### Avoid Framework Anarchy

+Using Custom Elements is a great way to achieve a high amount of decoupling between the fragments of the individual teams.
+This way, each team is free to pick the frontend framework of their choice.
+But just because you can does not mean that it's a wise idea to mix different technologies.
+Try to avoid [Micro Frontends Anarchy](https://www.thoughtworks.com/radar/techniques/micro-frontend-anarchy) and create a reasonable level of alignment between the various teams.
+This way, teams can share learning and best practices with each other.
+It will also make your life easier when you want to establish a central pattern library.
+That said, the capability of mixing technologies can be handy when you're working with a legacy application and want to migrate to a new tech stack.

 ### Child-Parent or Siblings Communication / DOM Events